OpenModelica/OpenModelica/doc/UsersGuide/source/OM_DOWithAnnotations.rst

 ========

-Dynamic optimization using Annotations is the most user-friendly way to perform Dynamic Optimization in OpenModelica, since it allows the OMEdit graphical user interface to be used.
+Dynamic optimization using Annotations is the most user-friendly way to perform Dynamic Optimization(DO) in OpenModelica, since it allows the OMEdit graphical user interface to be used.

 It is also more powerful that the Built-in Dynamic Optimization using